Memorial Day Weekend Activities and Events

 The Discovery Museum

 The Discovery (Terry Lee Wells Nevada Discovery Museum) will be open for Memorial Day weekend, including the Memorial Day holiday on Monday (from 10 a.m. to 5 p.m.).
 There will be organized activities, but all kids (and adults) can enjoy the many things to see and do at this hands-on museum.
-A special exhibit, "Monster Fish," will be on display through September 5.
+The featured exhibit is "Science Underground," which is a collection of exhibits from The Discovery's first five years.
 The Discovery is located at 490 S. Center Street in Reno.
 There is free parking next to the museum.
 The information phone is (775) 786-1000.

 Idlewild Park Train

 This fun miniature train will run from 11 a.m. to 6 p.m. during Memorial Day weekend.
-After Memorial Day, the train will run every day (and on state holidays) from May 31 through September 5, 2016.
+After Memorial Day, the train will run every day (and on state holidays) except Mondays from May 30 through September 4, 2017.
 Hours of operation are 11 a.m. to 3 p.m. on weekdays and 11 a.m. to 6 p.m. on weekends.
 The fare is $2 per person, cash only.
 Kids 2 and under ride free on an adult lap.
 Idlewild Park is located between Idlewild Drive and a bend in the Truckee River.
 The main entrance is Cowan Street from Idlewild Drive, which is the way to go for parking close to the train ride.

 Wild Island Family Adventure Park

-The water park at Wild Island Family Adventure Park in Sparks will be open over the Memorial Day weekend.
+The water park at Wild Island Family Adventure Park in Sparks will be open over the Memorial Day weekend, May 26 - 29, 2017.
 Most days, the water park is open from 11 a.m. to 5 p.m.
 Other attractions, like the Coconut Bowl, Laser Mazes, Pirate Cove, miniature golf, go-karts, and High Ballocity, will be open as well.
 For information about hours, rates, and all the things you can do, visit the Wild Island Family Adventure Park website.
 The park phone number is (775) 359-2927.

 Picnic in a Public Park